Enzyme assay: Specific activity

 The specific activity of an enzyme is another common unit.
 This is the activity of an enzyme per milligram of total protein (expressed in μmol min−1 mg−1).
 Specific activity gives a measurement of enzyme purity in the mixture.
 It is the micro moles of product formed by an enzyme in a given amount of time (minutes) under given conditions per milligram of total proteins.
 Specific activity is equal to the rate of reaction multiplied by the volume of reaction divided by the mass of total protein.
-The SI unit is katal/kg, but a more practical unit is μmol/mgmin.
+The SI unit is katal/kg, but a more practical unit is μmol/(mg*min).

 Specific activity is a measure of enzyme processivity (the capability of enzyme to be processed), at a specific (usually saturating) substrate concentration, and is usually constant for a pure enzyme.

 An active site titration process can be done for the elimination of errors arising from differences in cultivation batches and/or misfolded enzyme and similar issues.
 This is a measure of the amount of active enzyme, calculated by e.g. titrating the amount of active sites present by employing an irreversible inhibitor.
 The specific activity should then be expressed as μmol min−1 mg−1 active enzyme.
 If the molecular weight of the enzyme is known, the turnover number, or μmol product per second per μmol of active enzyme, can be calculated from the specific activity.
 The turnover number can be visualized as the number of times each enzyme molecule carries out its catalytic cycle per second.